 In today’s data-driven world, the terms “Data Analytics” and “Artificial Intelligence” are often used interchangeably.
 However, while they are related, they refer to distinct fields with different applications and methodologies.
-Let’s dive into the key differences between Data Analytics and AI.
+Let’s dive into the key differences.

 What is Data Analytics?

-Data Analytics involves examining raw data to uncover insights, patterns, and trends.
+Data Analytics (DA) involves examining raw data to uncover insights, patterns, and trends.
 It encompasses various techniques, including data mining, statistical analysis, and predictive modeling.
-The goal of Data Analytics is to transform data into actionable intelligence that can inform decision-making and drive business outcomes.
+The goal of DA is to transform data into actionable intelligence that can inform decision-making and drive business outcomes.

 Data Analysts use tools like SQL, Excel, and Tableau to process, visualize, and interpret data.
 They apply statistical methods to identify correlations, segment data, and create reports and dashboards.
-Data Analytics helps organizations optimize processes, identify opportunities, and solve problems based on data-driven insights.
+DA helps organizations optimize processes, identify opportunities, and solve problems based on data-driven insights.

 What is Artificial Intelligence?